LLNL/scr/README.md

 atlas-31vm1

-because this breaks the regular expressinos since it only expects digits characters after the non digit characters.
+because this breaks the regular expressions since it only expects digits characters after the non digit characters.
 This limitation may be further generalized in the future.